HTTP_SERVER is the domain name of your site (eg:

 utf8mb4 enables support for emojis and other multibyte characters.

-zc_install directory of the Zen Cart distribution files is a utility which can help you convert data from
+See this article for a utility which can help you convert your database from

 This is the address to the server which runs your database.
 In most cases ’localhost’ is the correct choice.
 Your hosting company can tell you if it should be something else.
 In some cases (or if using